RyuKojiro/novafix/README.md

 	CoreGraphics[0x3bed90]:  popq   %rbp
 	CoreGraphics[0x3bed91]:  retq

+libNova.A.dylib is a dylib containing just a function named `CGSSetWindowDepthLimit`.
+Using dyld's environment variables, it is injected before anything else, and the namespace is flattened, via launcher.sh.

+## A Note to Ambrosia Software

+This is easy to fix.
+Simply remove the call to CGSSetWindowDepthLimit.
+Or do something awesome like release the source to your cool games.

 P.S.
 I don't actually expect you to fix it.
-I've been watching your site, I know EV is abandonware, that's why this exists.
+I know EV is abandonware.